smalldatalab/docker-ohmage-omh-suite/README.md

 ```

-## Initialize the databases and restart
+## Step 5: Initialize the databases and restart

 The Mongo database is ready to go, but the Postgres database needs to be initialized by adding a few tables.
 To add those tables, complete the following steps: